leoVolk/Galaxy-Generator/README.md

    * Satellite rotation around their parent planet
    * Rotation of satellite around their axis
    * Random Name Generation for stars, planets and satellites

-  ### Doing
-   * Better random destribution of planets in the solar system
-   * Random size of stars, planets and satellites based on the distance to their star
-   * GUI
+   * Random galaxy generation

-  ### Todo
-   * Generation of galaxies
-   * Seemless transition from galaxy map to a solar system when clicked
+   * Connecting paths between near solar systems in a galaxy
-   * Color of stars based on their size and temeprature *
+   * Color of stars is connected to their heat

 ## Future
 Currently this is just for fun and exploring the topic of random generation.
 I might come back to it later with ideas to make it a full fletched game